José María Sánchez Martínez: Refereeing career

 Sánchez began officiating in 2000.
-He refereed in the Segunda División B for the 2010–11 season, before moving up to Segunda División in the following season.
+He refereed in the La Liga Segunda División B for the 2010–11 season, before moving up to Segunda División in the following season.
 After four years, he was promoted to officiate in La Liga, the top division in Spain.
 He officiated his first match on 29 August 2015, a 0–0 draw between Real Sociedad and Sporting Gijón.
 In 2017, he officiated the second leg of the 2017 Supercopa de España between Real Madrid and Barcelona, which finished as a 2–0 win for Madrid.

 In 2017, Sánchez became a FIFA listed referee.
 He officiated his first European club match on 13 July 2017, a Europa League second qualifying round match between Trenčín and Bnei Yehuda.
 On 22 March 2019, he officiated his first senior international match, a friendly between Argentina and Venezuela.

 On 2 May 2019, Sánchez was selected as one of the video assistant referee officials for the 2019 FIFA Women's World Cup in France.

+On 15 April 2025, Sánchez officiated a UEFA Champions League quarter-final match between Aston Villa and Paris Saint Germain.